SMTchgz/token-profile/README.md

 Join the Global Trade Revolution with SMTD

 Invest in SMTD today and be part of the future of global commerce!

-How to Update
-	•	Click the Edit button in the image provided.
-	•	Copy and paste the above content into the README.md file.
-	•	Save the changes using the Commit changes option.